Random fields and the geometry of Wiener space: Key ingredients for a tube formula

 where $DT_{\rho}^{-1}$ is the operator given by $(I_H+\rho\nabla\eta)^{-1}$.

-\item From the definition of $Y^{\eta}_{\rho}(x)$, note that the expression in \eqref{eq:RN:surface} is well defined as long as $\nabla\eta$ is a Hilbert--Schmidt class valued operator acting on $H\times H$.
-Next, in order to be able to use the formula in \eqref{eq:RN:surface}, we need $J^{Z_{\mbu}}_{\rho,\eta}$ to be integrable with respect to the surface measure $da^{Z_{\mbu}}$.
-These are precisely the conditions needed in Theorem \ref{theorem:existence}.
-Later, in Section \ref{sec:tube:formula}, we shall notice that due to a specific choice of $F$, these condition boils down to the integrability of $Y^{\eta}_{\rho}(x)$ with respect to the surface measure $da^{Z_{\mbu}}$.
+\item[(3)] From the definition of $Y^{\eta}_{\rho}(x)$, note that the expression in \eqref{eqRNsurface} is well defined as long as $\nabla\eta$ is a Hilbert--Schmidt class-valued operator acting on $H\times H$.
+Next, in order to be able to use the formula in \eqref{eqRNsurface}, we need $J^{Z_{\mbu}}_{\rho,\eta}$ to be integrable with respect to the surface measure $da^{Z_{\mbu}}$.